idun-corp/Idun-Examples/ProptechOS-Api/authentication/README.md

 important to note:
 * client_id: ID of the application, obtained after Application registration by Idun. **Replce with your client id**
 * client_secret: also generated after Application registration by Idun **Replace with your client secret**
-* scope: If you are using a dedicated instance of ProptechOS **add the subdomain of your instance to the scope e.g._'https%3A%2F%2Fmydedicatedinstance.proptechos.com%2Fapi%2F.default'_**
+* scope: **If you are using a dedicated instance** of ProptechOS add the subdomain of your instance to the scope e.g._'https%3A%2F%2F**mydedicatedinstance**.proptechos.com%2Fapi%2F.default'_
 * grant_type: must be 'client_credentials' (indicates which auth flow).

 Examples of how to use it can be found in the **[examples folder](../examples)**.